Skip to main content

 Subsurface Imaging:

 When imaging an object below the surface of a medium, such as soil, water, atmosphere, or tissue, the technique is called subsurface imaging.
 It is an essential tool in various scientific, engineering, and environmental applications, allowing researchers and professionals to provide valuable information for scientific research, resource exploration, environmental management, and engineering applications.
-These insights into the subsurface is helping to make informed decisions and mitigate risks associated with subsurface conditions.
+These insights into the subsurface are helping to make informed decisions and mitigate risks associated with subsurface conditions.

 Subsurface Layers: